-Discovered around 1930 among the branches of an ordinary Eureka lemon tree in Burbank, California, the pink lemon (also known as the variegated pink lemon because of its unpredictable appearance) is a wild variety that evolved naturally.
-While the pink lemon is prized for its tangy, floral flavor, its striking exterior, which varies from fruit to fruit, has become its claim to fame.
+The pink lemon was discovered around 1930 among the branches of an ordinary Eureka lemon tree in Burbank, California.
+The pink lemon is also known as the variegated pink lemon because of its unpredictable appearance.

-We believe variety is the spice of life and love introducing you to new ingredients.
-By expanding your palate, we in turn encourage biodiversity—the variety of life on our planet—on farms.
+We believe variety is the spice of life.
+We love introducing you to new ingredients and the best ways to use them.
+Trying new food isn’t just fun, it also encourages biodiversity—the variety of life on our planet—on farms.
 Over the course of the last century, crop diversity has declined as national food retail chains have consolidated and demanded less variety from agricultural production.
 Agricultural biodiversity, which encompasses the genetic variety in crops, helps farmers successfully grow food and maintain sustainable farm landscapes.

 Today most consumers are so used to a narrow range of choices, they’re less likely to pick out an unusual piece of fruit at the grocery store, even if it was available.
 We plan to change that.
 By filling your box with fruits and veggies that aren’t yet grown on a commercial scale, like fairytale eggplants, patty pan squash, salt and pepper cucumbers and pink lemons, we’re helping create demand for an array of delicious yet under-the-radar produce that might otherwise be overlooked.
 Plus, who are we kidding?
 Life is way more fun when we’re a little adventurous.